supechicken/ChromeOS-AutoStart/README.md

 - Click `Load unpacked extension` and select the `ChromeOS-AutoStart-main` unzipped folder
 - A new window will appear and type the command you want to run it at startup
 - Optional: Click the `Test` button to test it out after setting a command

+<em>* Please do not delete the unzipped folder after loading the extension, otherwise the extension will not work</em>

 ## How does it works?